Atshaam/QuantumDefects/README.md

 * Current MLIP datasets are inadequate for defect-level accuracy.
 * Future MLIP training should incorporate hybrid-functional and defect-specific data.
-* The approach demonstrates a scalable pathway for high-throughput quantum defect discovery.
+* The approach demonstrates a scalable pathway for high-throughput defect discovery.

 ---